Applications currently not being accepted

-Transportation Alternatives Program (TAP) are Federal highway and transit funds set-aside under the Surface Transportation Program (STP) for community-based “non-traditional” projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation’stransportation system.
-This funding category, which has historically funded many pedestrian and bicycle supportive projects such as streetscape improvements, was originally established by Congress in 1991 under the transportation authorization legislation, and was most recently affirmed as TAP under the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+The Transportation Alternatives Set-Aside Program includes federal highway and transit funds that are set-aside under the Surface Transportation Program (STP) for community-based “non-traditional” projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation’s intermodal transportation system.
+This funding category, which has historically funded many pedestrian and bicycle supportive projects such as streetscape improvements, trails, sidewalks, etc., was originally established by Congress in 1991 under the ISTEA transportation authorization legislation and was most recently affirmed as TA Set-Aside under the Infrastructure Investment and Jobs Act (IIJA).

-Projects eligible for the Transportation Alternatives Program must fall into one of the following seven categories.
+Projects eligible for the Transportation Alternatives Set-Aside (TA Set-Aside) Program must fall into one of the following seven categories.

 How to Maximize Your Chances of Success

-Applying for Transportation Alternatives Program (TAP) funding is time consuming and involves multiple requirements, which means multiple ways to miss something and not receive funding.
+Applying for TA Set-Aside funding is time-consuming and involves multiple requirements, which means multiple ways to miss something and not receive funding.
 However, there are ways to ensure your application does not get disqualified for simple mistakes and has the maximum opportunity to be considered for its merits.
-Here are some things to pay special attention to and to take advantage of to improve your chances of receiving TAP funding.
+Here are some things to pay special attention to and to take advantage of to improve your chances of receiving TA Set-Aside funding.

 Avoid Common Mistakes

 - Your responsible charge must be a full-time public employee.
-Part-time employees or employees of consultant firms or non-profits listed as responsible charge will disqualify your application.
+Part-time employees or employees of consultant firms or nonprofits listed as the responsible charge will disqualify your application.

-- Don’t forget to attach signed resolutions of support for your project.
-Applications must include signed resolutions of support for counties, municipalities, and any entity relevant to the project as well as maintenance commitments.
-Many applicants forget to attach resolutions or their attachments are not signed.
-Don’t overlook your resolutions.
+- Do not forget to attach signed resolutions of support for your project.
+Applications must include signed resolutions of support for counties, municipalities, and any entity relevant to the project and maintenance commitments.
+Many applicants forget to attach resolutions, or their attachments are not signed.
+Do not overlook your resolutions.
 You will not have the opportunity to send them in after the application deadline has passed.

-SJTPO is happy to assist you but need time to help get you the answers or assistance you need.
-Give yourself the time to ensure you don’t make simple mistakes.
+SJTPO is happy to assist you but will need time to help get you the answers or assistance you need.
+Give yourself the time to ensure you do not make simple mistakes.
 You will not have the opportunity to correct mistakes after the application deadline has passed.

-County, municipal governments, regional transportation authorities, transit agencies, natural resource or public land agencies, tribal governments, any other local or regional governmental entity with responsibility for oversight of transportation (other than a metropolitan planning organization or a State agency), and non-profit organizations that are responsible for the administration of local transportation safety programs are eligible to apply to the program.
-Regardless of the type of applicant, the applicant must provide a responsible charge who meets federal requirements that they be a full-time employee of a local public agency (LPA).
+County, municipal governments, regional transportation authorities, transit agencies, natural resource or public land agencies, tribal governments, any other local or regional governmental entity with responsibility for oversight of transportation (other than a metropolitan planning organization or a state agency), and nonprofit organizations that are responsible for the administration of local transportation safety programs are eligible to apply to the TA Set-Aside Program.
+Regardless of the type of applicant, the applicant must provide a responsible charge who meets federal requirements that they are a full-time employee of a local public agency.
 More information is available in NJDOT’s TAP FAQs.

-The Transportation Improvement Program (TAP) Application Guidance explains the infrastructure program’s eligibility requirements, guides the applicant through the application, and describes the process by which projects are selected.
+The TA Set-Aside Application Guidance explains the infrastructure program’s eligibility requirements, guides the applicant through the application, and describes the process by which projects are selected.

 All applicants will be required to submit their applications using SAGE (System for Administering Grants Electronically).
-Training and instructions on how to apply are available here.
+Training and instructions on how to apply are available at this link.